VigRX Plus Reviews: Does it boost male sexual performance?

 Catuaba bark extract200mg25mg

-As you can see, doses run anywhere from 2-8 times the amount delivered in the VigRX Plus that ships to your home.
-The individual capsules in the study were stronger than the ones sold to the public, and the daily dose was four capsules in the study compared to two as listed on the box.
+As you can see, doses in the study run anywhere from 2-4 times the amount delivered in the VigRX Plus that ships to your home.
+The individual capsules in the study were stronger than the ones sold to the public, and the daily dose was four capsules in the study compared to two, as listed on the box.

 Aside from all of this, we also have to consider effective doses of these ingredients as indicated by various other studies looking at their impacts on sexual performance in men.
-Many of those doses are even larger than what VigRX Plus used in its study, which makes it less likely that VigRX plus will be effective unless you’re willing to take twice the recommended daily serving.
+Some of those doses are even larger than what VigRX Plus used in its study, which makes it less likely that the strength of VigRX Plus sold to consumers will be effective unless you’re willing to take twice the recommended daily serving or you have a relatively low body weight compared to most men.

 Safety

 We also have to look at studies performed on VigRX Plus’s individual ingredients to get a more comprehensive understanding of the product’s safety profile, especially since the VigRX-funded study involved only 75 people.
-For example, a review of ginseng’s potential adverse effects conducted in 2002 revealed potential contraindications with warfarin and phenelzine.
+For example, a review of ginseng’s potential adverse effects conducted in 2002 revealed potential contraindications with certain prescription drugs, including warfarin and phenelzine.

 One of the few ingredients to appear close to a clinically relevant dose in VigRX Plus is Ginkgo biloba.
-Studies looking at ginkgo’s potential for memory enhancement are probably the most well known and typically use between 80 and 120mg per day.
+Studies looking at ginkgo’s potential for memory enhancement are probably the most well-known and typically use between 80mg and 120mg per day.
 On the men’s sexual health side, one prominent study that found success using ginkgo to treat men with antidepressant-induced erectile dysfunction employed an average daily dose of 209mg.
 Side effects associated with that dose were headache, gastrointestinal issues, and general central nervous system activation.
-Still, at 100mg, VigRX Plus’s dose should be well-tolerated.
+VigRX’s ginseng dose is 200mg, which may induce some of those side effects.

-We want to give VigRX Plus credit for revealing the specific doses in its formula; many brands — even some that are made by the same parent company — obscure their dosages within proprietary blends.
-Ultimately, we have reason to believe VigRX Plus is one of the safer male enhancement products around, though others still can boast superior safety profiles.
+We want to give VigRX Plus credit for revealing the specific doses in its formula; many brands — even some made by the same parent company — obscure their dosages within proprietary blends.
+Ultimately, we have reason to believe VigRX Plus is one of the safer male enhancement products around, though some others still boast superior safety profiles.

 Cost